Buffered Streaming Graph Partitioning: Buffered Graph Partitioning

-Our generalization of the gain function of Fennel is as follows.
-Let $u$ be the node that should be assigned to a block or moved to another block.
-Our generalized Fennel assigns $u$ to a block $i$ that maximizes $\sum_{ v \in V_i \cap N(u)}{ \omega(u,v)} - c(u) f(c(V_i))$, such that $f(c(V_i)) = \alpha * \gamma * c(V_i)^{\gamma-1}$.
+Our generalization of the gain function of \AlgName{Fennel} is as follows.
+Let $u$ be the node that should be assigned to a block to another block.
+Our generalized \AlgName{Fennel} assigns $u$ to a block $i$ that maximizes $\sum_{ v \in V_i \cap N(u)}{ \omega(u,v)} - c(u) f(c(V_i))$, such that $f(c(V_i)) = \alpha * \gamma * c(V_i)^{\gamma-1}$.
 Note that this is a direct generalization of the unweighted case.
-First, if the graph does not have edge weights, then the first part of the equation becomes $|V_i \cap N(u)|$ which is the first part of the Fennel objective.
-Second, if the graph also does not have node weights, then the second part of the equation is the same as the second part of the equation in the Fennel objective.
+First, if the graph does not have edge weights, then the first part of the equation becomes $|V_i \cap N(u)|$ which is the first part of the \AlgName{Fennel} objective.
+Second, if the graph also does not have node weights, then the second part of the equation is the same as the second part of the equation in the \AlgName{Fennel} objective.
 Moreover, observe that the penalty term $f(c(V_i))$ in our objective is multiplied by $c(u)$.
-This is done to have the property stated above: the gain of our coarse vertex corresponds to the sum of the gains of the represented vertices on the finest level, \ie moving $u$ has the same gain as moving the represented vertices all at once on the finest level of the graph.
-Finally, we multiply $\alpha$ by a tuning factor in order to better adapt the Fennel function to the multilevel nature of HeiStream.
+This is done to have the property stated above and formalized in Theorem~\ref{theo:generalized_fennel}.
+Finally, we keep the original value of the parameters $\alpha$ and $\gamma$ in order to keep consistency.

+\begin{theorem} If a set of nodes $S \subseteq V$ is contracted into a node $w$, the generalized \AlgName{Fennel} gain function of $w$ is equal to the sum of the generalized \AlgName{Fennel} gain functions of the nodes in $S$. \end{theorem}